Holf/weduc-timetable-extractor/README.md

 You can install Chrome for your OS by following the instructions [here](https://www.google.com/intl/en_uk/chrome/).

-> <br>**weduc-timetable-extractor** will look for the Chrome browser instance in the default install location for the OS it is running on:
+> **weduc-timetable-extractor** will look for the Chrome browser instance in the default install location for the OS it is running on:
 >
 > | OS      | Path                                                           |
 > | ------- | -------------------------------------------------------------- |